blue beetle

 Illyana didn't believe a word I said... )

-she's on Southern time
+perletwo: she's on Southern time (rogue chibi)

 Filling neuhallidae's request for a scene from Uncanny X-Men #171, with context added.
 Six and a third pages plus preview image from a 23-page story, with Claremont writing and lovely Walt Simonson guest pencils.
 It's a bridge story tying up the first Morlock plot, advancing several other ongoing plots (including a visit X-friend Carol Danvers pays to her parents, who find her quite distant thanks to her brain-suckage and recent Binary-transformation), and bringing a newcomer to the front door at Graymalkin Lane: